Discover YOUR Number

 Why Is Everyone’s Number So Different?

-Ron and Rose, on the other hand, still have a $300,000 balance on their home equity line of credit that they took out to pay for their kids’ college tuitions and weddings, and a condo down in Florida they bought a few years back.
+Gary and Grace, on the other hand, still have a $300,000 balance on their home equity line of credit that they took out to pay for their kids’ college tuitions and weddings, and a condo down in Florida they bought a few years back.
 They each drive high end cars.
 And, while their home is very nice, after 31 years, it’s starting to look “tired” and could use some upgrades.

 Can you see how each couple’s “number” is drastically different?

 Even though both couples have the exact same amount of investments, and the same amount of income coming in from social security and pensions, their “number” is drastically different because they spend so differently.
 In short, Gary and Grace are a lot more dependent on their retirement savings than Doug and Diane.
 The income that will be required by Gary and Grace will be much greater than Doug and Diane.
 As such, Gary and Grace will need to withdraw a much bigger amount each year from their investments, thus requiring a bigger “number”.

 With that said, however, have Doug and Diane reached their “number”?

 How about Gary and Grace?